How to deal with disappointment

-The weather was perfect, you’d packed your bags for your trip … then coronavirus restrictions came along.
-Or maybe you were excited about graduation events or schoolies, only to have those plans cancelled.
+The weather was perfect, you’d packed your bags for your trip … then the flight was cancelled.
+Or maybe someone you thought was a good friend has made fun of you and let you down.
 Feeling disappointed is, unfortunately, a pretty common experience.
 While it definitely sucks, it helps to know that the situation you’re disappointed about will pass and you’ll have things to look forward to again.

 Plan new things to look forward to